Harold Thimbleby is professor of computer science at Swansea University, Wales.

 - Press On

 Harold has held visiting positions in Canada, New Zealand and South Africa, etc, and is on numerous international editorial boards and conference committees.
-He has presented over 60 keynotes, including the first German Software Ergonomics conference, first International Handheld and Ubiquitous Computing Conference, first Asia-Pacific Conference on Human-Computer Interaction, etc.
+He has presented in in over 27 different countries.
+He gave keynotes at the first German Software Ergonomics conference, first International Handheld and Ubiquitous Computing Conference, first Asia-Pacific Conference on Human-Computer Interaction, etc.

-Harold has presented over 60 conference keynotes and 450 seminars and presentations (including at Cambridge, MIT, Oxford, Royal Institution, Royal Society, Stanford and the House of Lords) in 23 different countries.
+Harold has presented over 600 debates, talks, keynotes and seminars (at Cambridge, MIT, Oxford, Royal Institution, Royal Society, Stanford and the House of Lords, etc).
 See more ...

 Advancing public understanding of science

 Harold is 28th.
 Gresham Professor of Geometry, and has been widely interviewed and reported in the media.
-He got the largest post-bag ever for a New Scientist feature article — about video recorder usability!
-He has presented at many international science festivals in UK and internationally, and at the Royal Society Summer Science Exhibition.
+He had the largest post-bag ever for a New Scientist feature article — about video recorder usability.
+He has presented at many international science festivals in UK and internationally and at the Royal Society Summer Science Exhibition.

 Harold’s full CV is available in PDF.